 Your attitude either helps, speeds up, and assists you in your career or it can hinder, slow down, and hurt your progress.
 Attitudes are born from the way you think, feel, or act.
 They’re reflected in how you choose to behave as you carry out your tasks.

 Lou Holtz, a famous football coach, once said, “Your motivation determines how much you are willing to do.
 Your attitude determines how well you do it.”

 The one constant throughout your career is your attitude and how you act throughout the course of your career.
 No matter what your personal purposes or goals are for your life, your attitude is the one thing that is always there.

 Sure, that attitude may shift here and there, if you’re having a good day or a bad day — but for the most part, for most people, it vacillates within a certain range and relies on outside influences rather than inner choice.
 If you were to take a survey, you’d likely find that most people think emotion and attitude are things that happen to them, rather than something they themselves can create and adjust.

 Quite possibly the most important attitude of all is a “positive attitude.”
-It is simply a decision to make the best of things in order to succeed in your career.
-It is worth going over this again.
+What exactly is a positive attitude?

-A positive attitude is a decision to make the best of things.
+Simply put, it’s a decision to make the best of things.

 Win: To succeed or achieve a result (something done) through effort.

 As professionals, we win because we get things done.